CodeURJC-DAW-2023-24/webapp06/README.md

 ### Adrián Dueñas Minguez

-#### Descripción textual:
+#### Text description:

 I helped my teammates in anyway I could, but I would like to highlight the role I played in the development of the functionalities around the threads, the dorsal spine of our proyect, and the posts.
-Specifically, I developed the functions that allow to create, edit and delete Posts from threads and most of the sorrounding needs.
+Specifically, I developed the functions that allow to create, edit and delete Posts from threads and most of the surrounding needs.

-#### 5 commits más significativos
+#### My 5 most significant commits

 | Commit | Descripción                                                    | Link                                                                                             |
 | ------ | -------------------------------------------------------------- | ------------------------------------------------------------------------------------------------ |